 What About Those Premium Subsidies?

 Many people, particularly those with Affordable Care Act plans, get payment help with their monthly premiums.
-These are called advance premium tax credits, or subsidies.
+These are called advance premium tax credits or subsidies.

 Subsidies are automatically applied to qualifying plans.
 There are no extra steps on your part to make them work.
-Ongoing political uncertainty around the Affordable Care Act has not changed this.

 There are other ways to get payment help from nonprofits, local governments, and hospitals.
 And those with low monthly incomes may have easy access to Medicaid, which is another way to stay insured for minimal to no premiums.